xinkjs/xink/README.md

 ```

 The above would be used in your route segment like so: `/src/routes/[fruit=fruits]/route.ts`, where the label on the right side of the `=` character should be the same as the filename (minus the extension) in `src/params`.

+So, for the fruits example, if a request was made to `/apple`, it would match, but a request to `/banana` would not.

 xin provides the following built-in matchers, but they can be overridden by creating your own file definitions: